 Written by Rebecca Peters-Golden

-Greens have always been a favorite vegetable of mine, but once I moved to New Orleans in September, collard greens quickly took pride of place in my veggie rotation, and I couldn’t be happier they have.
+Greens have always been a favorite vegetable of mine, but once I moved to New Orleans, collard greens quickly took pride of place in my veggie rotation.
+And I couldn’t be happier they have.

 Best of all, consider this preparation a gateway recipe for the wider world of greens—once you’ve tried it with collards, you can start adding mustard greens, beet greens, dandelion greens, and the tops of carrots, turnips, and radishes to the mix!

 - 3 scallions, sliced

 - 1/2 teaspoon red chili flakes

 - 1 pound collard greens, de-stemmed and roughly chopped